BradGreig/brownlow-predictor/docs/index.md

 While I was here, I also decided to add back in some further available statistical information.
 These being Marks, Contested Marks and Hitouts.
 Although these do not make a notable difference (similar or less than that for the margin feature), I chose to add them anyway.

 ![New updated model](https://github.com/BradGreig/brownlow-predictor/blob/main/data/ImprovedModel.png?raw=true)
+*<small>Comparison of the accuracy to predict 3 vote (solid), 2 vote (dashed) and 1 vote (dotted) performances over a single season for all seasons.
+Black lines correspond to our original model, the red lines correspond to the inclusion of a features for the AFL Coaches votes and game margin.
+Additionally, I have added some additional statistics (Marks, Contested Marks and Hitouts). </small>*

 In the above figure, you can see the resultant improvement of this expanded model compared to the model used in our original analysis.
 Although the results for the updated model look very similar to those of just adding the Coaches Votes above, there are some further improvements.
 For example, in 2014, there is a notable improvement.
 A few other years show improvement as well.
 Overall, this expanded model improves over the addition of the Coaches Votes feature by 2-3 per cent (single seasons can be higher).